robertfmurdock/robertfmurdock.github.io/_drafts/ResilientTeamsAndOrgs.md

 * establishing & demonstrating continuous product and process improvement, such that teams are expected to speak to how they've been improving in a meta-sense (indirect product value)
 * establishing a multi-team ecosystem that enables the benefits of ongoing change (avoiding the stagnant team problem) without losing the benefits of long term relationships and contact
 * establishing team constitutions that allow for self-management
 * Building working norms that allow for more modular working styles - part time work.
-Solving this problem is both a triumph for human-friendly workplaces, and a professional edge over other orgs that haven't solved it.
+Solving this problem is both a triumph for human-friendly workplaces, and a professional edge over other organizations that haven't solved it.